 The FoMO experienced by travel agent entrepreneurs has a positive and significant effect on their intention to share knowledge, and this can be confirmed empirically.
 This means that the emergence of FoMO in the minds of travel agency business actors will reflect on their intent to share strong enough knowledge.
-Reinforcing the results of this study, Xuan (2020) revealed that loss of power or loss of competitiveness has a significant effect on knowledge sharing.
-The power arising from FoMO has been able to influence every aspect of knowledge-sharing intentions, such as the desire to share knowledge with service providers in utilising resources and information technology to develop new services, to share knowledge with colleagues to improve performance, and to share ideas on how to improve competitiveness.
+Reinforcing the results of this study (Xuan, 2020) revealed that loss of power or loss of competitiveness has a significant effect on knowledge sharing.
+The power arising from FoMO has been able to influence every aspect of knowledge-sharing intentions, such as (a) the desire to share knowledge with service providers in utilizing resources and information technology to develop new services, (b) the desire to share knowledge with colleagues to improve performance, and (c) the desire to share ideas on how to improve competitiveness.